Disclaimer: No intention is being made to infringe upon J K Rowling's copyright as the author of a fabulous range of books.

 'I'd reply soon for an interview, the position of Head of House has been unoccupied for some time now, and we do wish to reinstate someone who was Head Girl, on the Gryffindor Quidditch team, and is a celebrated War Heroine for her part in the Great War.'

 Minerva nodded her head, biting her cheek in an effort to keep from chuckling, or cursing the man.
-No doubt by the end of lunch more than half the school would know she had been Head Girl, and a Seeker on the Gryffindor Quidditch team in her time at Hogwarts- later to become one of the famous War Heroes of the era, a key figure in the defeat of Grindelwald.
-And who just happened to be applying for the position of Gryffindor Head of House; the man was a menace, a grand manipulator of events, and yes she'd kill him tonight.
+No doubt by the end of lunch more than half the school would know she had been Head Girl, and a Seeker on the Gryffindor Quidditch team in her time at Hogwarts, before she graduated.
+Later to become one of the famous War Heroes of the era, a key figure in the defeat of Grindelwald.
+And who just happened to be applying for the position of Gryffindor Head of House, the man was a menace, a grand manipulator of events, and yes she'd kill him tonight.

 'Professor McGonagall,' she said, looking for all the world as if Minerva's entrance pleased her no end.